perkinsben/obs_tools/forward_linker/README.md

 ```

 You'll have to modify the paths to match your own, and may need to add Python to your Windows %PATH%.

+---
+# Notes

+This tool leverages an opinionated use case of Obsidian.
+Those who use literal text titles to identify their notes will find more utility than those who don't (eg. the zettelkasten folks), but using the aliases file strategically can handle a wide range of matching scenarios.
+If you have duplicated titles in your vault (ie. Obsidian prefixed them with a folder name due to ambiguity) you’ll only get links to the original (unqualified) page with that title.

+Spec04 wrote a python script that generates the aliases.yml file from tags within your note files: [Obsidian Alias File Generator](https://github.com/Spec04/obs_alias_generator)